 Apple picking season is upon us and we are here for it.
-The Orchard has been four years in the growing and we are ready to open our gates.
-Whether you’re a seasoned picker or just getting started, we are here to teach you all about gala apples which will be the variety that’s ready late August and early September.
+The Apples have been growing and we are ready to open our gates.
+Whether you’re a seasoned picker or just getting started, we are here to teach you all about gala apples which will be the variety that’s ready to pick this weekend!

 What Does a Gala Apple Taste Like?